 Researchers have a found a link between repetitive head injuries and CTE.
 The head injury may involve:

-Over time, these injuries can lead to abnormal groups of tau proteins.
+Over time, these injuries can be associated with a build up of abnormal groups of tau proteins.
 These proteins can create tangled masses in the brain.
 The tangles can block normal brain function.
-Similar tangles are seen in people with Alzheimer’s disease.
+Similar tangles are seen in people with Alzheimer disease.

 Having a history of head injuries puts you at risk for CTE later in life.
+Repetitive brain trauma (RBT) is the greatest risk factor for CTE.
 People who may be at the highest risk include those who:

 The symptoms may develop many years after the head injuries.